The Rockefeller Chapel E.M. Skinner Organ

 You can hear the E.M.
-Skinner organ played in recital every Wednesday from late September to early June, at 12:30 pm.
-It is also played daily for academic and ceremonial events, or for practice, and for Sunday services.
+Skinner organ played at Sunday services and weekly recitals during the academic year.
+It is also played for academic and ceremonial events, for practice, and for special concerts throughout the seasons.

 It is a massive romantic organ, considered one of the best in America.
 You can find its specifications here.

 The Reneker organ, built for the former home of the Chicago Theological Seminary, was relocated to Bond Chapel in 2012.
 A lovely Baroque tracker organ, built by Quebec’s Karl Wilhelm in 1983, it quickly won an award for “divine design” in its new home.
 You can download the program (including the specifications) from its dedication concert, which took place on February 2, 2013.
 This date was the 100th anniversary of the birth of Betty Reneker, who commissioned the organ in memory of her husband, Robert Reneker, former chair of the board of trustees of the University of Chicago, and of their son, David.
 You can find its specifications here.

 Brian Gerrish, former Nuveen Professor at the Divinity School, worked on Reformation thought and 19th-century theology, serving on the faculty from 1965 to 1996.
 His books include Continuing the Reformation: Essays on Modern Religious Thought (1993).
 His other works include Grace and Reason: A Study in the Theology of Luther (1962; Japanese edition, 1974), The Old Protestantism and the New: Essays on the Reformation Heritage (1982) and Grace and Gratitude: The Eucharistic Theology of John Calvin (1993).